Debit card: Consumer protection

 Consumer protections vary depending on the network used.
 Visa and Mastercard, for instance, prohibit minimum and maximum purchase sizes, surcharges, and arbitrary security procedures on the part of merchants.
 Merchants are usually charged higher transaction fees for credit transactions since debit network transactions are less likely to be fraudulent.
 This may lead them to "steer" customers toward debit transactions.
 Consumers disputing charges may find it easier to do so with a credit card since the money will not immediately leave their control.
 Fraudulent charges on a debit card can also cause problems with a checking account because the money is withdrawn immediately and may thus result in an overdraft or bounced checks.
 In some cases, debit card-issuing banks will promptly refund any disputed charges until the matter can be settled, and in some jurisdictions, the consumer's liability for unauthorized charges is the same for both debit and credit cards.

 In 2010, Bank of America announced that "it was doing away with overdraft fees for debit card purchases."

 In some countries, such as India and Sweden, consumer protection is the same regardless of the network used.
 Some banks set minimum and maximum purchase sizes, mostly for online-only cards.
 However, this has nothing to do with the card networks but rather with the bank's judgment of the person's age and credit records.
 Any fees that the customers have to pay to the bank are the same regardless of whether the transaction is conducted as a credit or debit transaction, so there is no advantage for the customers to choose one transaction mode over another.
 Shops may add surcharges to the price of goods or services in accordance with laws allowing them to do so.
 Banks consider the purchases to have been made at the moment when the card was swiped, regardless of when the purchase settlement was made.
 Regardless of which transaction type was used, the purchase may result in an overdraft because the money is considered to have left the account at the moment of the card swipe.

 According to Singapore's local financial and banking laws and regulations, all Singapore-issued credit and debit cards with Visa or Mastercard swipe magnet strips are disabled by default if used outside of Singapore.
 The whole idea is to prevent fraudulent activities and protect the card holder.
-If customers want to use card swipe magnet strips aboard and internationally, they will have to activate and enable international card usage.
+If customers want to use card swipe magnet strips internationally, international card usage has to be enabled.